 Much like the Cades Cove Loop Road, it’s difficult to assess how long it takes to drive the trail.
 It depends on how quickly you want to go and more importantly, how quickly others want to go.

 I wouldn’t think of trying to drive the trail with less than an hour of free time.
+And don’t try to tackle it right before you have to be somewhere.

 The Roaring Fork stream, from which the trail is named, starts up on Mt.
 LeConte at nearly 5,000 feet, dropping half its elevation in about two miles.